janobourian/aws/Fargate/README.md

 - Docker Daemon:
     - The Docker daemon listens for Docker API requests and managers Docker objects such as images, containers, networks, and volumes.
 - Docker Client:
-    - The Docker client is th eprimary way that many Docker users interact with Docker
+    - The Docker client is the primary way that many Docker users interact with Docker
     - The Docker client communicates with Docker Daemon
 - Docker Images:
     - Read-only template with instructions for creating a Docker container